k2view-academy/K2View-Academy/articles/25_environments/01_environments_overview.md

 # Environments Overview

-Fabric Environments are used for running the same project implementation on various data sources and parameters by switching between them according to specific needs.
+Fabric Environments are used for running the same project implementation on various data sources and parameters.
+Switching between the environments is done according to specific needs.
 For example:

 -  Defining environments for development.
 -  UAT testing and production.